MahmoudEhabMorsy/selenium_ecommerce_automation_framework/README.md

 ## Test Scenarios

-* Scenario 1: Product search and cart validation.
+* Scenario 1: Verify that user cannot log in with valid but not registered email.
-* Scenario 2: Deals page interaction and validation.
+* Scenario 2: Verify that Items are added to cart correctly.
-* Scenario 3: User sign-in functionality.
+* Scenario 3: Verify that you cannot see “Your Orders” and “Your Addresses” pages if you are not logged in.
+But you can see “Your Lists” intro screen.

 ---